Jazz Chisholm Preview, Player Props: Marlins vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 21st in MLB.

-- The Dodgers' 4.19 team ERA ranks 16th across all MLB pitching staffs.
+- The Dodgers' 4.25 team ERA ranks 16th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.